Merve40/ptt/README.md

 Usage of this api can be found in <a href="public/index.js">index.js</a>

 ## Support
-Currently this is only supported on Web-browsers, that provide [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext#Browser_compatibility) and [MediaRecorder](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder#Browser_compatibility).
+Client implementation is only supported on Web-browsers, that provide [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext#Browser_compatibility) and [MediaRecorder](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder#Browser_compatibility).
 Web-App was tested on Chrome & Firefox (for Desktop & Android).
 * does not work in any ios browsers